-For the first time in more than a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.
+For the first time in over a decade, AMD has finally produced a contender to NVIDIA’s flagship consumer GPU.

 Not only does this contender perform at the same level as NVIDIA’s RTX 3090, but it also undercuts it by $500.
 The RX 6900 XT comes with an MSRP of $1000, while the RTX 3090 costs $1500.

 Of course, AMD’s flagship isn’t perfect in every respect.
-It lacks in ray tracing performance and doesn’t have a DLSS equivalent.
+It lacks ray tracing performance and doesn’t have a DLSS equivalent.

-The RX 6900 XT is still a great GPU and it offers much better performance per dollar than the 3090.
+The RX 6900 XT is still a great GPU, and offers much better performance per dollar than the 3090.

-To help you make that decision, we have conducted extensive research on all the variants of the RX 6900 XT.
+To help you make that decision, we have extensively researched all the RX 6900 XT variants.